jstrot/dot-config-nvim/README.md

 #### Application: Gnome Terminal

-Shift-Right-Click in Gnome Terminal, select the "Preferences" mena, then select a profile on the left (e.g., "Unnamed").
+Shift-Right-Click in Gnome Terminal, select the "Preferences" menu, then select a profile on the left (e.g., "Unnamed").
 The font selection is under the "Text" tab.

 If you made your Nerd font the default monotype font, just make sure the "Custom font" is unchecked.
 Otherwise, or if you want to override the default size too, check the box and select your Nerd font.